luigiannelli/starter-snake-julia/README.md

 ### Installation and run (locally)

 Eventually you might want to run your Battlesnake server locally for faster testing and debugging.
-You can do this by installing [Julia](https://julialang.org) and running:
+You can do this by installing [Julia](https://julialang.org) and running (tested with *julia 1.7.3*):

 ```shell
 git clone https://github.com/luigiannelli/starter-snake-julia.git